raphael-gi/M335-MobileApp/README.md

 # M335 MobileApp
+This project was created using C# for the backend and Xamarin for the frontend
 Mobile application for a school project